LiamLawless21/LiamBlog/_books/SecondTimestheCharm.md

 ---

 Would you like to read the prologue for this story?
 Click [here](/samples/secondtimesthecharmprologue) to read it online.
-Click [here](/assets/secondtimesthecharmprologue.epub) to get the story in epub format.
+Click [here](/assets/secondtimesthecharmprologue.epub) to get the prologue in epub format.
 You can also get a sample of the book at your [preferred ebook seller here](https://books2read.com).
 Thanks!